bobthechemist/feathercm/docs/source/potentiostat/iatovoltammetry2.rst

   In the last section, you should have noticed that the output voltage varies proportionally with the lower resistor and that the current and power are dependent on the sum of the two resistors.
 The equation for determining the output voltage is :math:`V_{out}=V_{in}\frac{R_{lower}}{R_{lower}+R_{upper}}`

+  In addition, you finished that section by exploring how a resistive load applied to the voltage divider on the bob173 potentiostat impacts the output voltage.
+Here, we will use the circuit simulator to explore this phenomenon more systematically.

 Setup
 ~~~~~